SCKelemen/oak/README.md

 The language also provide syntactic sugar for using types in a more familiar manner.
-Instead of using intersection '&', a property dot notation is provided.
+Instead of using intersection '&', a property dot notation is provided:

 ```elm
 Lexer: type